dejorrit/scroll-data/README.md

         console.log(ScrollData());
     });

-In case you're only interested in the vertical data, just pass in `vertical` as a parameter.
-This goes for `horizontal` as well off course.
+In case you're only interested in the vertical or horizontal data, just pass in `vertical` or `horizontal` as a parameter.

     window.addEventListener('scroll', function () {
         console.log(ScrollData('vertical'));